schen0x/unagi-os/README-os.md

 ## U16 PROGRAMMABLE INTERRUPT CONTROLLER (PIC)

-- For each PCI controller, there are 4 "Initialization Command Words(ICWs)" need to be sent on init
+- For each PIC controller, there are 4 "Initialization Command Words(ICWs)" need to be sent on init
 - Then 3 "Operation Command Words(OCWs) can be sent"
 - [8259A Datasheet](https://pdos.csail.mit.edu/6.828/2005/readings/hardware/8259A.pdf)
 - ICW1, ICW2: